-Tagsactual play apocalypse galactica apocalypse world big bad con blades in the dark blue gene burning empires burning theorsa burning warcraft burning wheel choshkys dead of winter design blog dnd dresden files dundracon dungeon world endgame endgame minicon fiasco games on demand gaming with kids gencon gencon 2013 gpnw kingmaker kublacon l5r larp monsterhearts mouse guard narrative control pathfinder playtest podcast primetime adventures sapphire magistrates sfpd skull and shackles stone dragon mountain temple of elemental evil todd furler torchbearer Under the House of Three Squires werewolf the apocalypse
+Tagsactual play apocalypse galactica apocalypse world big bad con blades in the dark bloodletters blue gene burning empires burning theorsa burning warcraft burning wheel choshkys dead of winter dnd doskvol spectral society dresden files dungeon world endgame endgame minicon fiasco games on demand gaming with kids gencon gencon 2013 gpnw kingmaker kublacon l5r land of 10000 gods larp monsterhearts mouse guard narrative control pathfinder playtest podcast primetime adventures sapphire magistrates sfpd six towers gang skull and shackles stone dragon mountain todd furler torchbearer Under the House of Three Squires

 Blades in the Dark

 “Blades in the Dark cuts right to the action of doing dirty deeds, then keeps cutting to the bone.”— Sean Nittner, playtester Since my first game at Nerdly, I knew I […]

 Stone Dragon Mountain The stories that got you started up the mountain were plentiful.
 After an earthquake the frozen maw at the peak cracked open and a world of splendors […]

 Apocalypse World re-skinned for the Battlestar Gallactica setting.
 Development includes: 13 character playbooks, two scenarios, crisis clocks, a fleet and battlestar playbook and a cylon playbook.

 The muddy streets of Deadwood are every bit as inhospitable as the abandoned wreckage called Apocalypse World.
 Dead World is my Apoc World re-skin for the Deadwood setting.
 The characters […]

 Pedagogy of Play

 Willem over at The College of Mythic Cartography and my own podcast on icebreakers led to a discussion about teach people through games, specifically teaching people games through games.
 Breaking […]